 - Mineral Macguffin: The Emerelda, which Havoc's seeking out to prevent its power from falling into Bernardo's clutches.
 It's implied to have a will of its own during the ending, when it appears and uses its powers to aid Havoc, Bridgette, and Tide in their escape from Bernardo's exploding ship.

-- Platform Hell: While the first few stages are generally fair, about the time you get to the first mountain stage, the game starts veering into this, with precise platforming, one-hit kill spikes cropping up everywhere, and extremely difficult bosses.
+- Nintendo Hard: While the first few stages are generally fair, about the time you get to the first mountain stage, the game starts veering into this, with precise platforming, one-hit kill spikes cropping up everywhere, and extremely difficult bosses.
 Doubles as Surprise Difficulty given the game's atmosphere.

 - Seldom-Seen Species: Come on, when was the last time you saw a seal as the main character?